 Delays in the diagnosis process- where scans, tests, and follow up appointments are not carried out within necessary time-frames

-If you believe that your doctor or another medical professional has displayed any of these examples of medical negligence, then get in touch with our specialist team of solicitors as soon as possible to discuss how we can help you with your medical misdiagnosis claim.
+If you believe that your GP, Dentist, or another medical professional has let you down, or not listened to you about your symptoms, then get in touch with our specialist team of solicitors as soon as possible to discuss how we can help you with your medical misdiagnosis claim.

-How long do I have to make a medical misdiagnosis claim for medical negligence?
+How long do I have to make a medical misdiagnosis claim?

-Under the Limitation Act of 1980, you have 3 years from the date at which the negligence occurred, in the form of your medical misdiagnosis, within which to make your medical negligence claim for financial compensation.
+Usually, subject to the Limitation Act of 1980, you have 3 years from the date of the medical misdiagnosis, to make a claim for financial compensation.

-If you are making a medical misdiagnosis claim on behalf of your child then this time limit does not apply, you have up to the date of their 18th birthday to make a claim, after which point they have 3 years, or until their 21st birthday, to make the claim for themselves.
+If you are making a medical misdiagnosis claim on behalf of your child, you have up to the date of their 18th birthday to make a claim, after which point they have 3 years, or until their 21st birthday, to make the claim for themselves.

 Medical misdiagnosis claims- a case study: